ozagordi/CV/cv.md

 ### Current position

-Scientific collaborator
+Scientific collaborator, University of Zurich, Institute of Medical Virology

-University of Zurich, Institute of Medical Virology
+Co-founder and partner, enGene Statistics GmBH

 ### Areas of competence